clubmeetup/club-meetup/index.md

 ### Application Design

 Club Up is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
-Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Bowfolios.
+Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing for Club Up.

 ## Initialization